openfl/www.openfl.org/_posts/2014-04-22-openfl-1-4-release.md

 We also want to take this opportunity to give a **HUGE** thank you to all of our supporters, who have contributed a total of $516.08 since February to help OpenFL grow.
 You guys are all awesome!
 If you are not a supporter yet, please consider giving to help [supporting the project](http://www.patreon.com/openfl).
 Thank you!

+## Getting the Update

+If you have not installed OpenFL yet, follow the [install instructions](http://www.openfl.org/download) to get started!

+If you are upgrading from a recent OpenFL release, you can use "lime upgrade" to get the latest release:

+    lime upgrade openfl

+If you have an older version of OpenFL installed, you can try these commands:

+    haxelib update lime
+    haxelib update lime-tools
+    lime upgrade openfl

+If you encounter any problems while your upgrading, or installing for the first time, please comment here so that we can help!

 ## Changes